Navideck/Romo-iOS-SDK/README.md

 ## FAQ

-### How can I test it?
+### How did this came to be?
-Check the *Current Progress* section below and only test the projects marked as done so far.
+Romotive, the company behind Romo, after shutting down were kind enough to open source their code stating:
+*"We've decided to completely open-source every last bit of Romo's smarts.
+All of our projects live in this repo and you're free to use them however you like."*

-### Which Romo works with this SDK?
+### Which Romo works with the app and SDK?
-It was tested with Romo3L (lightning port).
-If somebody can report results with the 30pin version of Romo it would be nice.
+Any Romo with either 30pin or lightning port.

+### Which iPhones work with Romo?
+iPhones 4s and above. iPhone 6 needs some squeezing but works fine. iPhone SE is the last *Romo sized* iPhone that fits like a glove.

-### What iOS versions are compatible with the Romo SDK?
+### Which iOS versions are compatible with Romo?
-The updated SDK works from **iOS 8.0** up to the now-in-beta **iOS 11**!
-Yes, iOS 11!
+The updated app and SDK work from **iOS 9.0** up to **iOS 12**!
+Yes, iOS 12!

-### What devices are compatible with the Romo SDK?
-You can insert any iPhone or iPod Touch that fits Romo.
-Romo was designed with iPhone 4 and 5 in mind.
-Although a bit tight an iPhone 7 fits Romo fine.
-I would love to see some hardware hackers design a replacement mount for the larger iPhone 7 Plus!

 ### Where can I buy a Romo robot?
 There seems to be plenty of stock in online stores.